fygar256/game_language/README.md

 ・July 24, 2024: Changed number support from ushort to short. version 1.0.0

-・August 24, 2024: Changed the single-character input call from getch() to getchar(), making it compatible with general C language.
-The name was changed to gamec. version 1.0.1
+・August 24, 2024: Changed the single-character input call from getch() to getchar(), making it compatible with general C language. version 1.0.1

 Translated with DeepL.com (free version)